Miles Historical Village and Museum

-The Miles Historical Village and Museum is an open-air museum located near the town of Miles, Queensland, Australia.
+The Miles Historical Village and Museum is an open-air museum located near the town of Miles, Western Downs Region, Queensland, Australia.
 The village consists of 30 buildings, replicas of ones built during the time period of the 1920s.

 Region history

 This area was first named Dogwood Crossing by the explorer Ludwig Leichhardt.
 The town was later named Miles when the railway was being constructed in 1878, after William Miles who was a member of parliament and owned a property 'Dulacca' in the area.
 When more people settled in this area, in the early days there were a lot of dairy farms.
 The land is really not suitable for dairying, so in later years farmers have turned to growing wheat and there was also a lot of cotton grown.

 In the early days Prickly Pear was a menace, it is believed it was brought to Australia as a pot plant.
 A lot of farmers walked off their land in the early 1890s until the moth was discovered to eradicate this pest.